-Colostrum is the pre-milk fluid produced from the mother's mammary glands during the first few hours after birth (72 hours after birth for human mothers, 0-8 hours for bovine/cow mothers).
+Colostrum is a nutraceutical, a food with important health benefits for dogs and cats.
+It is the pre-milk fluid produced from the mother's mammary glands during the first few hours after birth (72 hours after birth for human mothers, 0-8 hours for bovine/cow mothers).
 Colostrum is the carrier of the immunities that are transferred from mother to infant and contains an abundance of nutrients such as growth factors, immunoglobulins, proline-rich polypeptides, lactoferrin, glyconutrients and much more.

 Scientific research conducted in the last decade (in major medical research centers and universities throughout the world) has shown that the molecular combinations of the immune and growth factors in cow's colostrum are virtually identical to human.
 Research has also shown colostrum from a bovine (cow) is not species specific, and is up to 100-1000 times more potent than human colostrum.
 This means that every mammal on earth can benefit from bovine colostrum, including dogs and cats.